zipper9/blacklink/README.md

 ## How to build

-BlackLink can be built on Windows with Visual Studio 2019, either full or Community Edition.
-Use the provided solution, blacklink_2019.sln.
+BlackLink can be built on Windows with Visual Studio 2022, either full or Community Edition.
+Use the provided solution, blacklink.sln.
 Set the platform to _x64_ and configuration to _Release_.